Customising your themes and palettes

 project_theme()

-Option 2 is to set the theme using ggplot function theme_set().
+Option 2 is to set the theme using the ggplot function theme_set().
 Then any plot you create will be using the set theme.
-This is preferred when you need to do a lot of visualisations as typing theme_set() every time is somewhat tiring.
+This is preferred when you need to do a lot of visualizations, as typing theme_set() every time is somewhat tiring.

 theme_set(project_theme()) # Set the theme.